Social conservatism in Canada: Background

 Canada's political and social history stems from long established ties to conservative institutions and ideals.
 The major founding institutions of pre-Confederation Canada, both in English and French Canada, were religious organizations.
 Groups such as the Jesuits in Quebec and various Anglican missions in Ontario gave rise to the founding educational, political and social hierarchies of the ensuing centuries.
 The Catholic Church's control and influence in Quebec was insurmountable for nearly three centuries prior to the Quiet Revolution.
 Similarly, British Toryism and Protestant puritanical ideals in Ontario were so deeply entrenched after the migration of conservative United Empire Loyalists fleeing the American Revolution that laws regarding alcohol, tobacco sales and gambling are still strictly regulated in Ontario.
 At the turn of the 20th century, Toronto had strict moralistic by-laws (which included a ban on Sunday sports into the 1950s as well as Sunday shopping into the 1980s).
-To this day, Ontario has some of the strictest liquor laws outside the Near and Middle East.
+To this day, Ontario continues to have well-regulated alcohol, with provinces having gained power over alcohol and gambling in 1986.